laro/Cilia/6 .../3 Unfinished Ideas.md

 ## Unfinished Ideas

-Admittedly, many ideas for Cilia are not yet _fully_ developed, but these are not at all.
+Admittedly, many ideas for Cilia are not yet _fully_ developed, but theese really do need some more work.

 ### `T^` to Objects of Other Languages